MEDIC: a network for monitoring data quality in collider experiments: Detector simulation with irregularities

 For positional details of the detector components, Delphes uses the traditional coordinate system of collider physics.
 With three-dimensional Cartesian coordinates, the $z$-axis is defined as the direction of the beam axis and the transverse momenta of the particles along the $(x,y)$ plane as $p_T$.
 The kinematic information for each particle detected can then be stored as $(p_T,\eta, \phi)$ coordinate along with other details, where $\phi$ is calculated as the angle of the particle trajectory with respect to the $x$ axis and $\eta=-\log(\tan(\theta/2))$ is the pseudo-rapidity with $\theta$ being the polar angle.
 Delphes collects calorimetric information from both ECAL and HCAL as tower-based observables, which are used as input features in this analysis.
 In addition to particle kinematics, Delphes also provides global event-level quantities such as the missing transverse energy ($E_T^{\text{miss}}$), which represents the imbalance of transverse momentum in the event and is a key observable for processes involving invisible particles such as neutrinos or potential dark matter candidates.\\

 For the present simulation, the ECAL was configured with a granularity of $\Delta\eta \times \Delta\phi = 0.02 \times 0.02$ in both the barrel ($|\eta| < 1.5$) and endcap regions ($1.5 < |\eta| < 3.0$), while the forward region ($3.0 < |\eta| < 5.0$) followed the CMS calorimeter segmentation setup \cite{Penzo:2009zz}.
 The corresponding energy resolution and performance parameters were chosen to be consistent with the official CMS detector parameterizations\footnote{The complete Delphes configuration cards, including the ECAL and HCAL resolution parameters, are available in the associated GitHub repository \cite{medic}.} \cite{CMS:2013lxn, CMS:2015xaf}.
 The HCAL was modeled with non-uniform segmentation corresponding to three tower configurations: $5^\circ$ towers covering the barrel region ($|\eta| \lesssim 1.6$), $10^\circ$ towers for the forward regions ($1.6 \lesssim |\eta| \lesssim 4.3$), and $20^\circ$ towers for the very forward calorimeter ($4.3 < |\eta| \leq 5.0$).
 The minimum energy thresholds for HCAL towers were set to $1.0$ GeV with \texttt{SmearTowerCenter} set to \texttt{true} to simulate finite spatial resolution effects.
 By defining \texttt{InsensitiveEtaPhibBins}, one can then switch off any part of choice or even the entirety of the detector components.
-To illustrate the procedure, $Z\rightarrow ee$ events\footnote{with the dataset from \url{http://cp3.irmp.ucl.ac.be/downloads/z_ee.hep.gz}.} are simulated as an example with both the ECAL and HCAL for the barrel regions of the CMS detector being \emph{turned off}.
+To illustrate the procedure, $Z\rightarrow ee$ events\footnote{with the dataset from \url{http://cp3.irmp.ucl.ac.be/downloads/z_ee.hep.gz}.} are simulated purely for pedagogic completeness as an example with both the ECAL and HCAL for the barrel regions of the CMS detector being \emph{turned off}.
+This illustrative configuration is not intended to represent the experimental setup used in the present work, but rather to provide a clear visual demonstration of the effect of insensitive detector regions.
 For a DQM analysis, one can then use \cref{subfig:example_zee_norm} as the reference run and \cref{subfig:example_zee_norm_barell} as the anomalous run where no particles are located near the barrel region of the CMS detector.\\